How Can I Deal With Nightmares?

-Almost everyone has nightmares from time to time, but certain things can contribute to persistent bad dreams.
+If you get nightmares, you're not alone.
+Almost everyone has nightmares from time to time.
+But some things can contribute to having bad dreams a lot.

-For some people, certain medicines, alcohol, drugs, lack of sleep, fever, or anxiety sometimes cause nightmares.
-Often, though, nightmares seem to be triggered by emotional issues at home or school, major life changes such as a move, traumatic experiences, and stress from the pressures of sports or academics — although what happens in the nightmares themselves may seem unrelated to your life.
+For some people, medicines, alcohol, drugs, lack of sleep, fever, or anxiety sometimes cause nightmares.
+Often, though, nightmares seem to be triggered by emotional issues at home or school, major life changes (such as a move), trauma, and stress — even if what happens in the nightmares seems unrelated to your life.

-In rare cases, an underlying medical or dental problem may cause sleep disturbances — and for that, an evaluation by your doctor or dentist is the way to go.
+In rare cases, a medical problem may cause sleep disturbances — and for that, a visit with your doctor is the way to go.